 The first farmer showed him the five seeds.
 He explained about his careful watering process each day.

 His friend said to him, “You aren’t a bad farmer, and there is probably nothing wrong with your seeds.
 I know what the problem is here!
 You didn’t plant enough seeds!
-If you want to reap a great harvest, you can’t only plant 5 seeds, you have to plant thousands of seeds.
+If you want to reap a great harvest, you can’t only plant five seeds, you have to plant thousands of seeds.
 Fill the whole field with seeds.
-In each hole, place 3 seeds not one.
+In each hole, place three seeds, not one.
 Then, you will see many plants come up, and as you care for those, many will bear fruit.”

 “The point is this: whoever sows sparingly will also reap sparingly, and whoever sows bountifully will also reap bountifully.”